 Is Yellow Bird of Paradise Invasive?

-Here in the US, it can be found growing wild in several southwestern states:
+Here in the US, it has escaped cultivation in these states:

 - California